Practice Profile

 - Advice on the application of the Habitats Regulations outside of planning law.

-Emma has gained experience in a range of planning matters and has assisted in planning inquiries, hearings, judicial reviews and statutory reviews.
-In particular,
+Emma has gained experience in a range of planning matters and has both acted unled and in planning inquiries, hearings, judicial reviews and statutory reviews.
+In particular, her experience includes:

-- A certificate for lawful proposed and existing development
+- Providing advice on a certificate for lawful proposed and existing development.

-- A challenge to a local minerals and waste plans.
+- A challenge to a local minerals and waste plans: The National Farmers’ Union v Herefordshire Council & Ors [2025] EWHC 536 (Admin).

 - A planning inquiry for 150 homes which raised heritage and landscape issues.